Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief summary of the material that was touched on in the above illustrations.
+The list below is a brief summary of the car insurance concepts touched on in this article.

-- Drivers that tend to have accidents or serious violations could be forced to pay on average $1,640 more per year for Sonata insurance
+- Higher risk drivers that tend to have accidents or serious violations may have to pay on average $1,640 more per year for car insurance

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.